Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 However, the demon had already prepared a spell, having plenty of time to ready it while we had left it for dead.
 This time, a raging inferno erupted with it at the epicenter, sending a huge wave of flame outwards that charred everything it touched.

 I rolled on top of the charred grass, surprised that my clothing hadn’t caught fire from the result.
 On the other hand, the shopkeeper where I bought my outfit had mentioned that it was made with special fibers and dragon scales that beefed up protection from the magical elements.
-I inwardly sighed in relief that I hadn’t skimped on choosing my attire.
+I inwardly sighed in relief that I hadn’t skimped on choosing the fancy attire.

 However, I noticed that I had let go of the girl that was in my arms.
 Apparently, the shockwave had tossed her from my grasp.
 Quickly scanning the surrounding area, I located her a few meters away from where I had ended up.
 Although she was unconscious, she didn’t appear burned by the attack.
 Her robe had been of similar quality as well.
 Despite that, the surprise attack had been more powerful than all the ones before it.
 I bit my lip at my naivety in letting the demon charge up something like this.